daniel-apolinario/microservices-graph/README.md

 # microservices-graph-generator

 Microservices Dependencies Graph Generation Tool

+## Implementation Details ##

+### Technologies used ###

+We used the graph algorithms contained in the JGraphT library to generate the initial dependencies graphs.
+For the random graphs, we utilized the GnpRandomGraphGenerator class that follows the Erdős–Rényi model [13].
+For the Barabasi Albert graphs, we utilized the BarabasiAlbertGraphGenerator class [1] that implements preferential attachment growth.

+## Tool Configurations ##
 Tool configurations related to the dependency graph generation and evolution:

 | Parameter | Value | Description |